9 Best Password Managers for Businesses in 2025

 • Dark web monitoring.

-I really like that admins can set up very specific security policies — for example, strong 20-character master passwords and biometric 2FA requirements.
-This ensures all employees are keeping their accounts as secure as possible.
+I really like that admins can enforce very specific security policies — for example, strong 20-character master passwords and biometric 2FA requirements.
 My IT team set a policy for all high-level employees to use a 2FA hardware key like YubiKey.
 Other employees could use the Google Authenticator app.

 Keeper’s dark web monitoring feature, BreachWatch, is also really good.
 BreachWatch alerts employees if one of their accounts has been compromised in a data breach, prompting them to change their credentials before cybercriminals can steal sensitive company data.
 However, I’d prefer it if Keeper included BreachWatch as a default feature (like Dashlane does) and not as a paid add-on — if you want to use BreachWatch, Keeper charges an extra yearly fee per user, which isn’t the most cost-effective option in my opinion.
 Still, BreachWatch is a great tool and I could see why some business owners would pay an extra fee to fully secure their team’s passwords.